ju-pat/Birds-GraphWGAN-GP/README.md

 2. For data visualization and pre-processing steps, see `Visual_data.ipynb`, `Segm des traj_dist.ipynb`, `Data_completion.ipynb`, and `Reshape_data.ipynb` (do not run them since they use other datasets).

-3. To see models performance or to train model, open `Main.ipynb`.
+3. To see models performance or to train model, open `Main_github.ipynb`.
 Choose the model to be trained: in one of the first cells, modify the gan = "" and the True/False value for the corresponding WGAN-GP.

-4. Execute the script of `Main.ipynb`, visualize the real dataset and the generated trajectories.
+4. Execute the script of `Main_github.ipynb`, visualize the real dataset and the generated trajectories.
 Depending on if you run it on Google Colab or on a local machine, comment the unnecessary cells in the Import data section (first cells).

 5. By default, pre-trained models will be shown and not trained again (num_epochs=0).
 To train a model from scratch, comment the lines to load the model weights in the last cell of `Generator and Discriminator initialization`.